renovatebot/github-action/README.md

 ### `token`

-[Generate a personal access token](https://github.com/settings/tokens), with the `repo:public_repo` scope for only public repositories or the `repo` scope for public and private repositories, and add it to _Secrets_ (repository settings) as `RENOVATE_TOKEN`.
+[Generate a Personal Access Token](https://github.com/settings/tokens), with the `repo:public_repo` scope for only public repositories or the `repo` scope for public and private repositories, and add it to _Secrets_ (repository settings) as `RENOVATE_TOKEN`.
 You can also create a token without a specific scope, which gives read-only access to public repositories, for testing.
 This token is only used by Renovate, see the [token configuration](https://docs.renovatebot.com/self-hosted-configuration/#token), and gives it access to the repositories.
 The name of the secret can be anything as long as it matches the argument given to the `token` option.

 Note that the [`GITHUB_TOKEN`](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#permissions-for-the-github_token) secret can't be used for authenticating Renovate because it has too restrictive permissions.
 In particular, using the `GITHUB_TOKEN` to create a new `Pull Request` from more types of Github Workflows results in `Pull Requests` that [do not trigger your `Pull Request` and `Push` CI events](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#using-the-github_token-in-a-workflow).

 If you want to use the `github-actions` manager, you must setup a [special token](#special-token-requirements-when-using-the-github-actions-manager) with some requirements.

 ### `renovate-image`

-The Renovate docker image name to use.
+The Renovate Docker image name to use.
-If omited or `renovate-image === ''` the action will use the `ghcr.io/renovatebot/renovate` docker image name otherwise.
+If omitted or `renovate-image === ''` the action will use the `ghcr.io/renovatebot/renovate` Docker image name otherwise.
-If a docker image name is defined, the action will use that name to pull the image.
+If a Docker image name is defined, the action will use that name to pull the image.

 This sample will use `myproxyhub.domain.com/renovate/renovate:slim` image.